 Figure 7: Life expectancy by age and health for nonblack men.
 Colors indicate the health state: dark green is excellent while red is poor health.
-On the left, the black line depicts the weighted population average.
+In panel (a), the black line depicts the weighted population average.
 Shaded areas indicate 95% confidence intervals.